alibaba/ice/.changeset/hot-baboons-retire.md

 '@ice/route-manifest': minor
 ---

-feat: support accept more `defineExtraRoutes` function
+feat: support accept one more `defineExtraRoutes` functions